The race is on for California 24th Congressional District Primary Election | News Channel 3-12

 The race is on for California 24th Congressional District Primary Election

-SANTA BARBARA, Calif. - There are four candidates on the ballot for the June 7 California Primary Election.
+SANTA BARBARA, Calif. - There are four candidates on the ballot for the June 7 California Primary Election in the race for U.S. Congress in the 24th District.

 The candidates are incumbent democratic congressman Salud Carbajal, independents Michele Weslander-Quaid and Jeff Frankenfield, and republican Brad Allen.